 Accolade Pacemaker Recall Issued by Boston Scientific Due to Life-Threatening Injury Risks

-According to federal regulators, some Accolade and Accolade Proponent pacemakers may suddenly switch into Safety Mode, a limited-function state that poses a serious risk to patient health.
+According to federal regulators, some Accolade and Accolade Proponent pacemakers may suddenly switch into Safety Mode, a limited-function state that could put patients at a serious risk.

 The U.S. Food and Drug Administration (FDA) announced the Accolade pacemaker recall (PDF) on October 10, advising customers to upgrade the device software immediately.